coinsolidation/App/README.md

 Aplication version BETA for android to generate CUA - (Consolidated Universal Address) ready to use for android APK just download file APK, execute and install.
 Safely send pairs of addresses converted into a single address (address consolidation) in any means of communication, safe and easy.

-Both APPs in directory COINsolidationCUAG.
+Both APPs in directory "COINsolidationCUAG".

 ![logoCoinsolidationv6](https://user-images.githubusercontent.com/74171247/114766954-a65a7500-9d2c-11eb-864f-9b3ad034d76a.png)